Timeline To Breaking Ground

 July 29, 2009 – Receive 1st set of “revised” plans from designer 2.
 The floor plans look like the plans provided by Covert & Associates.
 It doesn’t appear that the modified floor plan we provide in April was used.

 August 15 – 17, 2008 – Traveled to Santa Fe.
 We toured several houses on the Santa Fe Parade of Homes.
-We purchased a copper sink and a header for formal living bookcase at the Santa Fe Flea Market.
-We purchased a door for the study at Jackalope.
+We purchased a door for the study and several other pieces at antique stores and galleries throughout Santa Fe.
 To get everything home, Suzy had to ride in the back seat as this is the only way everything would fit.
-We will return to Santa Fe and Jackalope again.
+We will return to Santa Fe again.

 October 10, 2008 – Visit Elmwood Reclaimed Timber in Smithville, Mo.
 Take kids to Great Wolf Lodge.
 Everyone is happy.
 We really like the Durango Sunset flooring and the Walnut flooring.